Vic Micolucci is a news anchor and investigative reporter at News4Jax.

 Vic has reported for outlets across the world including Good Morning America, 20/20, Nightline, NPR’s Morning Edition, CNN, HLN, HBO, ESPN, the BBC, Netflix and the Associated Press.
 His work has been featured on hundreds of websites worldwide.

 He won a Suncoast Emmy award for his work on “Shoot, Don’t Shoot” in 2015.
 His work has been honored with a national William Randolph Hearst award and two regional Edward R. Murrow awards.
 His reporting has been recognized by the Society of Professional Journalists, the National Broadcasting Society and the Florida Associated Press Broadcasters.
-Vic was voted Jacksonville's Best Investigative Reporter in Folio Weekly's "Best of Jax" readers’ poll and “Best Male Reporter in the 904” in Void Magazine.
-He was also honored by The Buzz Magazine as Jacksonville's Top 30 Future Leaders Under 30.”
+Vic was voted “Jacksonville's Best Investigative Reporter” in Folio Weekly's "Best of Jax" readers’ poll and “Best Male Reporter in the 904” in Void Magazine.
+He was also honored by The Buzz Magazine as “Jacksonville's Top 30 Future Leaders Under 30.”
 He’s been honored for his devotion to public safety by the Association of Professional Fire Fighters and the Northeast Florida Safety Council.

 Vic led WJXT's live coverage of the George Zimmerman trial and headlined both Michael Dunn trials gavel-to-gavel.

 "We as journalists have an incredible responsibility to keep our community informed and safe," Vic said.
-"Storytelling is more than an art, it's a necessity.
+"Reporting is more than an art, it's a necessity.
 Together we can hold our government accountable and stand up for what is right.
 I'm honored to give people a voice and solve the problems they're facing."